Antiohne/az-devops-psmodule/docs/Get-AdoMembership.md

 ## DESCRIPTION

-This function updates a policy configuration for an Azure DevOps project through REST API.
+This cmdlet retrieves the membership relationship between a specified subject and container in Azure DevOps using the Azure DevOps REST API.

 ## EXAMPLES